html-graph/html-graph.github.io/content/canvas.md

 | centerFn | `function`                                          | Function to determine the node's center | no       | `(w, h) => ({x: w/2, y: h/2})` |
 | priority | `number`                                            | Z-index of the node                     | no       | `0`                            |

-\* Only nodes with defined coordinates are actualy displayed on canvas.
+\* Only nodes with defined coordinates are actually displayed on the canvas.
+When using `null` coordinates, make sure to update them later using a layout algorithm.

 {{< ref-target ref="add-node-port-params">}}